Florida Horse Betting

 Florida does not allow online gambling, generally speaking.
 However, the state does permit betting on horse races over online sites that offer advance deposit wagering.
-Several such sites operate in Florida, the most popular of which is TVG.
+Several such sites operate in Florida, including FanDuel Racing.

 As the Florida gambling market matured, some major operators entered the state.
-Caesars Entertainment launched a mobile betting app in June 2022.
-BetMGM also has a presence in Florida, but both online racebooks pale in comparison to the market share of the FanDuel-owned TVG app.
+Caesars Entertainment launched a mobile horse betting app in June 2022.
+BetMGM also has a presence in Florida, but both online racebooks pale in comparison to the market share of TVG.

 Combine that with easy-to-use betting app, and accessing online horse wagering is as easy as it gets.